 What goes into each tube of Eclair Lips?

-The formula consists of natural ingredients like cocoa butter, beeswax, coconut oil, sweet almond oil, vitamin E and delicious natural flavors!
+The formula consists of natural ingredients like cocoa butter, beeswax, coconut oil, vitamin E and delicious natural flavors!
 HERE‘s a more detailed explanation.

 Whaaa?
 That’s not what the label says!
 What’s the deal?